 Claiming PIP can take some time.
 If you have a terminal illness and your doctors believe that your life expectancy is six months or less, you can use a quicker process to claim.
 You don’t need to show that you’ve been sick for at least three months.

 Claim by contacting the PIP centre and explaining that you have a terminal illness.
 Your doctor will need to send the PIP centre a medical form called a DS1500.
-The PIP centre should make a decision on your claim within 2 weeks.

 You can also claim on someone else’s behalf if that person is terminally ill, but unaware of this.
 You will still need to ask the person’s consultants to submit the DS1500 form to the PIP centre.